zyang37/text_analyzer/README.md

 - Better UI design

-- Embedd with other NLP models
+- Embed with other NLP models